jayconrod/gypsum/vm/include/README.md

 packages, and when you load a package, its dependencies will be loaded automatically (if they aren't loaded already).

+Before loading packages, you should tell the VM what directories may contain package files.
+These directories will be searched in the order they are added when a package is loaded by name or as a dependency.

+    vm.addPackageSearchPath("path/to/packages");

+After search paths are added, you can load packages by file name or symbolic name.

+    // Load by file name.
     codeswitch::Package package = vm.loadPackageFromFile("foo-1.0.csp");

+    // Load by symbolic name.
+    codeswitch::String nameString(vm, "foo");
+    codeswitch::Name name(nameString);
+    codeswitch::Package package = vm.loadPackage(name);

 ## Calling a package's entry function